-The cappuccino cups from Koenitz are contemporary, and well made.
-They are made with thick material, which helps with the thermic stability.
+The cappuccino cups from Koenitz are contemporary and well made.
+They are made with the thick material, which helps with the thermic stability.
 The bright white is the classical choice in many coffee shops.

 Luigi Bormioli Thermic Cappuccino Cup with Saucer

 The cups are 5.25oz capacity, with double walls for insulation and to prevent condensation.
-They are dishwasher and microwave safe, though I don’t recommend warming up cappuccino.
-They are Italian designed, and are perfect for parties or just everyday use
+They are dishwasher and microwave safe, though I don’t recommend warming up a cappuccino.
+They are Italian designed and are perfect for parties or just everyday use

 What Cups Did We Buy?

 You obviously want to know what cappuccino cups my wife friend got.
 My wife debated between the Bormioli cups and saucers and the Konitz set.
 She also looked at these coffee cups, which are gorgeous, but those would have been too expensive for her budget.

 She ended up buying a set of 6 cappuccino cups with saucers from Miscela D’Oro.
 These cups are slightly larger than the traditional cappuccino cup, but this what she wanted.
 The cups are made in Italy, from high-quality feldspathic porcelain, fired at high temperature.
 The set is resistant to scratches and is dishwasher safe.
 The design is somewhat restraint, yet modern.
 What I liked most about this set was the thickness of the cup.
 This ensures a great thermal stability for your drink.
 Make sure you warm up the cups before pouring your espresso, and the drink will stay hot for a long time.